 The answer to this question should feature these two phrases:

 - Dye-sublimation: Printers of this type – such as the DNP DS40 – will print 2×6 strips and 4×6 prints in about ten seconds or less.
-They also will be resistant to fading over time, which mean these treasured moments with love ones will last a lifetime.
+They also will be resistant to fading over time, which means these treasured moments with loved ones will last a lifetime.

 Does your photo booth require Wi-Fi?